Missing (2023 film): Release

 Missing was theatrically released in the United States on January 20, by Sony Pictures Releasing under their Screen Gems banner.
 It was originally scheduled for February 24, 2023.

 Home media

-Missing was released on Amazon Prime Video on March 7, 2023.
-The DVD and Blu-ray are expected to be released on March 28, 2023.
+Missing was released on digital platforms on March 7, 2023, and on DVD and Blu-ray on March 28, 2023.
+It was then released on Netflix on May 20, and became the number 1 most streamed movie in the US within 2 days.